 - Rapid assessment on “measures for the prevention and control of risk of dissemination of COVID-19 and other infectious diseases transmitted by contact (including droplet) in the context of nursing homes.

 - Providing free scientific consultation for academic research institutions, biotechnology pharmaceutical companies, and medical material manufacturers for the various stages of the COVID-19 drug development (including medicine and medical devices).

-- A systematic review of drugs used for COVID-19 treatment around the world.
+- Systematic review of drugs used for COVID-19 around the world.